nikhilgupta0836/VPC-Networking-Project/notes.md

 ## ⚙️ Key Takeaways
 - Keep your private resources (like DBs) inside the private subnet.
-- Never assign public IPs to private instances.
+- Never assign public IPs to private instances.  kk
 - Always use least privilege for security groups.
 - Delete resources after testing to save costs.